-The Honors Program offers unparalleled opportunities to conduct original research, even beginning as early as the summer before you matriculate at Clarkson in what we call our "Pre-Frosh" Summer Research Program.
-During the semester, you can work as a Research Assistant in a laboratory or in the field.
-In subsequent summers you can join Summer Research again, or take up a Research Experience for Undergraduates at another institution.
-Your research experience will culminate in the Honors Thesis, which is a piece of publishable quality research, conducted under individual supervision of a faculty mentor.
+The Honors Program offers unparalleled opportunities to conduct original projects, even beginning as early as the summer before you matriculate at Clarkson in our five-week "Pre-Frosh" Summer Research Program.
+In any of the following summers you can join the Summer Research Program doing up to 11 weeks of cutting edge research in a Clarkson laboratory, or an independent project under the guidance of a faculty member in engineering, business, or arts & sciences.
+We strongly encourage students to "leverage" their Clarkson experiences and seek opportunities in national internship programs such as the NSFs Research Experience for Undergraduates program, EPA, Amgen and DoE.
+Your project experience will culminate in the Honors Thesis, which is a piece of publishable quality scholarship, conducted under individual supervision of a faculty mentor.

-Imagine applying to graduate school or your first job with several summers of cutting-edge research experience, an original thesis, and perhaps even a peer-reviewed publication on your resumé!
+Imagine applying to graduate school or your first job with several summers of research or project experience, an original Honors thesis, and perhaps even a peer-reviewed publication or patent on your resumé!

-Summer research is one of the highlights of the Honors Program at Clarkson University.
-It is often recalled by graduating seniors as a transformative experience, both for the cutting-edge research skills acquired in the laboratory or field, and the life-long friendships forged on picnics on summer evenings and weekends.
+Summer Projects is one of the highlights of the Honors Program at Clarkson University.
+It is often recalled by graduating seniors as a transformative experience, both for the cutting-edge research, design and creative skills acquired in the laboratory or field, and the life-long friendships forged on picnics on summer evenings and weekends.

-Any Honors students can conduct research with a faculty mentor on campus in the summer and the Honors Program covers room and board, and a modest amount to cover research supplies.
+Any Honors students can conduct project work with a faculty mentor on campus in the summer and the Honors Program covers room and board, and a modest amount to cover research supplies.
 For current students who join our 11-week program, an additional stipend is available on a competitive basis.
-Students typically stay in a townhouse on campus and they participate in a variety of trips and other sponsored extracurricular activities, as well as conducting research in laboratories on campus and in the field.
+Students typically stay in a townhouse on campus and they participate in a variety of trips and other sponsored extracurricular activities, as well as conducting research on campus and in the field.

-If you have been accepted to the Honors Program, you can participate in our five-week "Pre-Frosh" Summer Research Program starting even before your first official semester at Clarkson!
-Almost half of our incoming class joined us in Summer 2012 and they got to know the campus and faculty, and to make friends with other researchers before the mad rush at the start of the academic year.
+If you have been accepted to the Honors Program, you can participate in our five-week "Pre-Frosh" Summer Project Program starting even before your first official semester at Clarkson!
+Almost half of our incoming class joined us in Summer 2012 and they got to know the campus and faculty, and to make friends with other students before the mad rush at the start of the academic year.

 Go to Summer Research